Asthma is a common condition that impacts around 11% of Australians. In fact, you or a loved one may have it.

 - Asthma relieving medication works to open up the airways and quickly relieve symptoms within minutes.

 - Preventative medication helps keep flare-ups under control.
-These generally use a corticosteroid as an anti-inflammitory, which works to relax the airway muscles.
+These generally use a corticosteroid as an anti-inflammatory, which works to relax the airway muscles.
 This helps them to stay open so more air reaches the lungs, regardless of the trigger.

-Take control with expert asthma care
+Take control with expert asthma care doctors

 Asthma is a chronic condition, but with the right care, it can be successfully managed.